Akshay5623/devops_eng114/README.md

 ### Build the Node App from a DockerFile

-Pre requisite: Have a folder with the app folder inside it
+Pre requisite: Have a folder with the app folder inside it e.g. I made a folder called DockerNode and copied the app folder into that folder

-- In the folder with the app in create a Dockerfile
+- In the folder which contains the app folder (in my case in DockerNode) in create a Dockerfile

 Within the docker file add the following code
 ```